Igor Dmitriev (ice hockey): Playing career

 In 1955, he began his career with Krylya Sovetov Moscow junior team.
 In 1958, he joined the senior team.
 He won both the Soviet Championship League and Soviet Cup with his team in 1974.
-He scored 125 goals in 430 games Krylya Sovetov Moscow, whom he captained.
+He scored 125 goals in 430 games for Krylya Sovetov Moscow, whom he captained.
 In 1974, he played one season with Klagenfurter AC in the Austrian Hockey League, before retiring.

 Coaching career

 He began his coaching career in 1978 as an assistant coach for Krylya Sovetov Moscow.
 He became the head coach in 1983, a position he held until 1996.
-He was a coach for the Soviet national team from 1987-1992.
-He also coached the Russian national junior team in 1996-97.
-He won the gold medal with the Soviet national team at the 1988 Winter Olympics, and at the World Ice Hockey Championships in 1989, and 1990.
+He was an assistant coach for the Soviet national team and Russian national team from 1987 to 1994.
+He also coached the Russian national junior team in 1996–97.
+He won the gold medal with the Soviet national team at the 1988 Winter Olympics, and at the World Ice Hockey Championships in 1989 and 1990.
 He won a bronze medal at the 1996 World Junior Ice Hockey Championships.